lastorset/Local-Exchange-historical/README.txt

 	- MySQL 3.23 or higher with InnoDB table support*
 	- Pear system and the libraries specified below

-==== New version 0.4.0 UK ====
+==== New version 1.0 UK ====
-N.B. - This package (localexchange-0.4.0.zip) is for installing a NEW site using version 0.4.0 from scratch.
+N.B. - This package (localx-UK-1.0.zip) is for installing a NEW site using version 1.0 from scratch.
 We suggest you read RELEASENOTES.txt before attempting to install for an overview and understanding of new features and bug fixes introduced since 0.3.2

+If you already have a version of Local Exchange 0.3.2 installed, please

+1) use the UPGRADE package (localexchange-upgrade-0.4.0.zip) and instructions contained within it instead of this archive to upgrade to version 0.4.0.

-If you already have a version of Local Exchange installed, please use the UPGRADE package (localexchange-upgrade-0.4.0.zip) and instructions contained within it instead of this archive.
-Please note that the current upgrade package is ONLY for upgrading an existing site running version 0.3.2 to version 0.4.0 (version is defined as LOCALX_VERSION in includes/inc.global.php).
+Once you have Local Exchange version 0.4.0 installed

+2) use the UPGRADE package (localx-UK-upgrade-0.4-to-1.0.zip) to upgrade to version 1.0 UK

+Please note that the current upgrade package (localx-UK-upgrade-0.4-to-1.0.zip)is ONLY for upgrading an existing site running version 0.4.0 to version 1.0 (version is defined as LOCALX_VERSION in includes/inc.global.php).

 Chris Macdonald and Rob Follett
 ==============================